 THE DAWN OF CADILLAC

 In August 1902, a group of local investors led by William H. Murphy and Lemuel W. Bowen hired Henry Leland to appraise the factory and tooling of the Henry Ford Company, Henry Ford’s second failed automotive venture.
-After several years of setbacks and disappointments, the Murphy group had lost confidence in Ford and they had forced him out the previous March.
+After several years of setbacks and disappointments, the Murphy group had lost confidence in Ford and had forced him out the previous March.
 They intended to liquidate the company’s assets and enlisted Leland to help them determine a fair selling price.

 On August 27, 1902, the Henry Ford Company officially became the Cadillac Automobile Company, taking its name from French explorer and adventurer Antoine de la Mothe Cadillac, the founder of the city of Detroit.
 Henry Leland became a minority shareholder and the director of the new firm, although he also retained his role at Leland & Faulconer, which supplied Cadillac with engines, transmissions, and steering gear.